 Purchase Your Tickets in Advance

-You can purchase your tickets online before you arrive in Edinburgh.
+Purchase your tickets online before you arrive in Edinburgh.
 By having your tickets in advance, you can skip the ticket queues at the castle gates, saving yourself tons of time.
+Plus, tickets can sell out, so purchasing them in advance guarantees entry.

 PRO TRAVEL TIP: Purchase your tickets online in advance to avoid waiting in line.
 Ideally, purchase your tickets for the first time slot of the day.